 José Montañez, (302) 526-5258, firstname.lastname@example.org

-Scoping hearings for this amendment were held in July 2017.
-The Council considered these comments at the August 2017 Council Meeting and agreed to proceed with development of a range of alternatives for discussion at a future meeting.
+August 2017: The Council considered scoping comments at the August 2017 Council Meeting and agreed to proceed with development of a range of alternatives that would ensure that no individual, corporation, or other entity acquires an excessive share of the Atlantic Surfclam and Ocean Quahog Individual Transferable Quota privileges for discussion at a future meeting.

 July 2017: The Council held four scoping hearings and accepted written comments to gather public input on the Excessive Shares Amendment.